Meet The Chefs

-For those of us that don’t know a lot about Senegalese and Gambian cuisine, can you describe a few dishes?
+For those of us who don’t know a lot about Senegalese and Gambian cuisine, can you describe a few dishes?

 Jollof is one of our tribes in Gambia and Senegal, and jollof rice is one of our main dishes.
 I see it in a lot of African cuisines, but Gambia and Senegal are the origins of jollof rice!
 It’s fried rice, cooked with our own spices and vegetables.
 It’s rich in nutrients; it has everything that we need.
 The seasonings include garlic, herbs, ginger—all of those are good for the system.
 That’s what you use as the base to cook the rice.
 It’s something that everybody wants to taste.

 And then we have the yassa, which includes grilled chicken with an onion sauce.
 We’re going to be introducing this peanut butter stew too, called mafé.
 We tried it once at [FIN’s Taste Around the Globe booth at] Pike Place, and people loved the taste.
 It’s one of the most nutritious dishes, made of peanut butter with a base of slow-cooked onion and tomatoes.
 You can eat it like a soup, but we also serve it with rice.
 We make it with beef, chicken, or veggies.

 We have lots of dishes, so we’re going to be alternating our menu!
 We have a whole lot in mind that we want to add to Spice Bridge.